suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-condition-image-not-match

 Verify that the current component does not match the supplied digest.
-If no digest is specified, then the digest is compared against the digest specified in the Components list.
-If no digest is specified and the component is not present in the Components list, the condition fails. suit-condition-image-not-match is OPTIONAL to implement.
+If no digest is specified, then the digest is compared against the digest specified in the Component's parameters list.
+If no digest is specified, the condition fails. suit-condition-image-not-match is OPTIONAL to implement.

 ### suit-condition-use-before

 Verify that the current time is BEFORE the specified time. suit-condition-use-before is used to specify the last time at which an update should be installed.
-One argument is required, encoded as a POSIX timestamp, that is seconds after 1970-01-01 00:00:00.
+The recipient evaluates the current time against the suit-parameter-use-before parameter, which must have already been set as a parameter, encoded as a POSIX timestamp, that is seconds after 1970-01-01 00:00:00.
 Timestamp conditions MUST be evaluated in 64 bits, regardless of encoded CBOR size. suit-condition-use-before is OPTIONAL to implement.

 ### suit-condition-minimum-battery